 Spinal cord compression: This may cause pain, muscle weakness and tingling and numbness of your hands and legs.
 Steroids may be given to reduce swelling and pressure around your spine.
 Sometimes surgery or radiotherapy may be used as well.

 Fatigue/breathlessness/infection: If you have bone cancer, it may affect your bone marrow.
 This means that you might have fewer red cells , leading to tiredness and breathlessness.
 You might also have fewer white cells, which puts you at risk of infection.
 Take plenty of rest and your doctors will give you a blood transfusion if needed.

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health .
 Some treatments may cause symptoms like nausea, vomiting, diarrhoea, loss of appetite or hair loss.
 Hormone therapy can cause hot flushes and sweating in both men and women.

 Bisphosphonates can cause low calcium levels, kidney problems and jaw problems.
 Many treatments cause fatigue.

 Your doctor will discuss any likely side-effects before treatment.
-For more information on chemotherapy, please see our booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page.
+For more information on chemotherapy, please see our booklet Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page.